Inflation angst keeps euro area bond markets on edge ahead of ECB

 "But inflation was higher than expected, so the ECB meeting will be important for how the ECB communicates its message," Sheets added.

-It is up 14 bps so far this week and set for its biggest weekly jump since March 2020 when the onset of the COVID-19 crisis wrecked havoc on world markets.
+Still, it is up almost 15 basis points (bps) this week and set for its biggest weekly jump since March 2020 -- when the onset of the COVID-19 crisis wreaked havoc on world markets.

 German 10-year Bund yields were a touch higher on the day at 0.046% DE10YT=RR, holding near its highest levels since early 2019.